Best Things To Do in Norway on Holiday

 Caves are one of nature’s greatest gifts to explorers and adventurers, but the Nigardsbreen Ice Cave is on another level.

-This ice cave is located underneath Norway’s Jostedalsbreen National Park, which is home to the largest glacier on Europe’s mainland.
+This ice cave is one of the most beautiful Norway tourist attractions, and is located underneath Norway’s Jostedalsbreen National Park, which is home to the largest glacier on Europe’s mainland.

 The beauty of Nigardsbreen Ice Cave is actually credited to global warming.
 The external melting and internal freezing have created magnificent icicles.